Ronak021/FilmFolio/README.md

 ## Overview

 FilmFolio is a web application that provides a seamless experience for discovering and exploring movies.
 Users can search for films, view detailed information, and explore popular, trending, and top-rated movies.
-The application leverages a robust API to deliver accurate and up-to-date movie data.
+The application leverages a TMDB API to deliver accurate and up-to-date movie data.

 ## Features